 So say what you want about the early days of QR Codes, but you can’t deny the fact that they laid the groundwork for some of the tech that’s been implemented inside of today’s most popular apps.

 Scanning a digital code with our phone is now near ubiquitous thanks to apps like Venmo, Spotify, and SnapChat where sending come cash, loading up a playlist, or adding a friend is as simple as pointing your phone at a code.

 #ProTip: Quickly create and customize QR Codes that include your logo and brand colors at https://www.qr-code-generator.com/

 Then there’s the game changing fact that your phone’s naitive camera app can now instantly recognize a QR Code and prompt you to visit the encoded destination all on its own.

-Also, like many other aspects of our lives, COVID-19 has accelerated the adoption of technology.
-It’s hard to go somewhere and not see a QR Code — they’re everywhere.
+Also, like many other aspects of our lives, COVID-19 accelerated the adoption of technology and irrevocably changed consumer behavior.
+Today, it’s hard to go somewhere and not see a QR Code — they’re everywhere.
 From Home Depot to Taco Bell, businesses big and small are using QR Codes to direct people to schedule an appointment, order online, download an app, and so much more.

 TIPS FOR USING QR CODES IN THE DEALERSHIP

 If you’re ready to revisit the idea of using QR Codes at your dealership, I’ve put together a few creative ways that you can incorporate them into your shopping experience and marketing materials to drive engagement with your customers.